stefanradouane/real-time-web-2223/course/week-1.md

 ### Implement socket.io
 Set-up [socket.io](https://socket.io/).
 Create a basic real-time app using sockets.
 Bare minimum is a successful message from client to server and from server to all connected clients (“round trip”).
 You can use the [live coded example](https://github.com/ju5tu5/barebonechat) or the [chat demo from socket.io](https://socket.io/get-started/chat/) to get started.

-### Deploy on Heroku
+### Deploy on Cyclic.sh
-Get your app running on [Heroku](https://www.heroku.com/)!
-First install the [Heroku CLI](https://devcenter.heroku.com/articles/heroku-cli) if you didn’t already.
-Add a link to your live demo  and a screenshot showing of your team page including the new chat functionality at the top of your readme.
+Get your app running on [Cyclic](https://www.cyclic.sh/)!
+Add a link to your live demo to your project and a screenshot showing of your team page including the new chat functionality at the top of your readme.

 **Note:** Don’t 😱 if this doesn’t work out: there’s plenty time to deploy in week 2 or week 3.
 But it may be advantageous to deploy now so you can make sure all team members understand how to do this.